Cori Bush remarks put spotlight on issue of race in Speaker’s fight

 It’s not the first time Donalds has been at the center of the debate.
 An outspoken anti-abortion proponent and avid supporter of gun rights, Donalds describes himself on his website as “a Trump supporting, liberty loving, pro-life, pro-2nd Amendment black man.”
 The 44-year-old lawmaker, who’s heading into his second term, was denied membership in the Congressional Black Caucus in 2021; he claimed at the time it was because of his conservative views.

 Republicans have rushed to Donalds’s side following Bush’s tweet.
-Rep.-elect Dan Bishop (R-N.C.) on Thursday said Donalds’ “ain’t no prop.”
+Rep. Dan Bishop (R-N.C.) on Thursday said Donalds “ain’t no prop.”

 “This is the tired, old, grotesquely racist rhetoric that we’ve seen far too long!”
 Bishop added.